As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Drainage from the eye – yellow, green, or red

-• Swelling or crusting of the eyelids with hair loss
+• Swelling or crusting with hair loss

 • Red, swollen membranes around the eye